Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Experiments

-As shown in \cref{tab4_ablation} and \cref{fig9_ablation} (upper), when both are removed, the result remains almost unenhanced since neither the misaligned guide nor self-enhancement is effectively exploited.
+We analyze the overall effect of our translator and filter using RobSelf-De on task \uppercase\expandafter{\romannumeral2} ($\times2$ SR).
+As shown in \cref{tab4_ablation} and \cref{fig9_ablation} (upper), when both are removed, the result remains unenhanced since neither the misaligned guide nor self-enhancement is effectively exploited.
 When only the translator is adopted, the result obtains weak enhancement due to the simple fusion of aligned guidance.
 When only the filter is adopted, the result obtains naive self-enhancement under misaligned guidance and introduces false structures.
-In contrast, when the translator is further used alongside the filter to provide aligned guidance for effective reference-based discriminative self-enhancement, the result achieves significant improvement and exhibits both high resolution and high fidelity.
+When the translator is further used alongside the filter to provide aligned guidance for reference-based self-enhancement, the result exhibits both high resolution and high fidelity.
+The bare baseline can outperform some previous methods because their modules overly fuse the misaligned guidance, which degrades source structures.
+This also motivates our design of reference-based self-enhancement.

 \Cref{fig9_ablation} (lower) visualizes the features from the full model.
-Our translator, by warping $\mathbf{F}_{guide}$ and driving it to mimic the source via the weakly-supervised translation objective, effectively derives $\mathbf{F}^{\rm Aligned}_{guide}$ that is aligned with $\mathbf{F}_{source}$.
-Since $\mathbf{F}^{\rm Aligned}_{guide}$ and $\mathbf{I}^{\rm Trans}_{pred}$ remain in the HR space throughout translation while supervision from LR source is applied, they preserve essential structures corresponding to the source, as well as redundant content that cannot be aligned due to modality discrepancies and is discarded in the downsampling before loss regression.
-To address this, our filter uses $\mathbf{F}^{\rm Aligned}_{guide}$ as reference to determine weights for discriminative self-enhancement, which refines $\mathbf{F}_{source}$ into $\mathbf{F}^{\rm Enhanced}_{source}$, recovering fine details and avoiding redundancy effects.
-Together, our techniques provide an effective inductive bias for robust self-supervised cross-modal SR under misalignments.
+Our translator, by warping $\mathbf{F}_{guide}$ and driving it to mimic source modality via weakly-supervised translation ($\mathbf{I}^{\rm Trans}_{pred}$), effectively derives $\mathbf{F}^{\rm Aligned}_{guide}$ aligned with $\mathbf{F}_{source}$.
+Since $\mathbf{F}^{\rm Aligned}_{guide}$ remains in the HR space and is supervised only by LR source, it preserves both essential source-corresponding structures and redundant modality-specific content.
+The latter can neither be aligned due to modality discrepancies nor removed during translation under weak supervision.
+Therefore, our filter uses $\mathbf{F}^{\rm Aligned}_{guide}$ only as reference to learn content-aware kernels for discriminative self-enhancement, which refines $\mathbf{F}_{source}$ into $\mathbf{F}^{\rm Enhanced}_{source}$, recovering fine details and avoiding redundancy effects.
+Together, our techniques provide an effective inductive bias for robust self-supervised cross-modal SR under misalignment.

-See the {\ul supplementary material for more analyses}, \eg, alignment performance, effect of the translation objective, discriminative self-enhancement, and hyperparameters.
+See the supplementary material for more analyses on the translator and filter, as well as limitations.